Birdman Chinook: Under Legacy AIR1 Management

-In August of 2023, the Aeroplane Manufactory, including all inventory and product rights, was sold to fellow Texas-based company Legacy AIR1 (Formerly Legacy Light Sport Group (LSG)).
+In August 2023, the Aeroplane Manufactory, including all inventory and product rights, was sold to fellow Texas-based company Legacy AIR1 (Formerly Legacy Light Sport Group (LSG)).
 They are modernizing and upgrading the aircraft kit with factory and custom-designed parts at their facility in Plainview, TX at the Hale County Airport.
 The most recent update from the company states: "Since taking over the company, we have made significant progress in setting up our new manufacturing facility in Plainview, Texas.
 All of the necessary equipment, tools, and existing inventory have been moved to our two hangars, and we have nearly completed the process of organizing, inventorying, and labeling everything."

 "While we have been making great strides, we also understand that producing a high-quality aircraft kit takes time.
 When the Couch family purchased the rights to the Chinook in 2013, it took them nearly three years to deliver their first aircraft.
 We are pleased to report that we are ahead of that schedule, but we also want to ensure that we deliver a product that meets our high standards and exceeds your expectations."